Bheks9606/TechSysDigitalApi/README.md

 Returns a 404 status code if a musician is not found.
 Returns a 400 status code if there are model validation errors.

+#Usage

+Install the required dependencies.

+1. Copy code
+2. Make sure you have Visual Studio IDE
+3. click Build on the top options and press Build solution
+4. Run the application by pressing F5.

 #Additional Notes: